 Rather than a soda machine, how about offering access to chilled, purified water via a water bottle filling station?

-And on days when you cater meals, make sure that there are healthy options that meet a variety of dietary needs and restrictions (vegetarian, halal, kosher and so on).
+And on days when you cater meals, make sure that there are healthy options that meet a variety of dietary needs (vegetarian, halal, kosher, and so on).

 All of this makes it easier for each employee to engage in healthy behavior and encourages employees to take their health seriously.

-Other organizations have found that ordering in fresh fruit boxes or encouraging teams to stock their own healthy snacks can be a good solution.
-If it’s as easy to get an apple as a candy bar, many people will make a healthier choice!
+Some organizations order in fresh fruit boxes or encourage teams to stock their own healthy snacks.
+If it’s as easy to get an apple as a candy bar, many people will make a healthier choice.

 7 tips to achieve workplace wellness

 If you want to achieve workplace wellness for your company, here are seven ways to ensure that it goes off without a hitch.

 One of the most important steps you can take to ensure that your workplace wellness program is successful is to participate in it yourself.

 Take a yoga class, get your flu shot, schedule a walking meeting.
 If employees notice (and they will!) that upper management isn’t joining in, they are likely to assume that the offerings are just fluff.
 Or they’ll assume that you tacitly don’t want people to “waste their time” with wellness offerings.

 2. Avoid a sense of “quid pro quo”